-If you have booked online an audioguide or a guided tour by the official Visitor Service of St. Peter’s Basilica, you can go directly to the meeting point with skip the line access to the security checkpoint.
+If you have booked an audio guide or a guided tour with the official visitor service of St. Peter’s Basilica, go to the Skip the Line entrance on the left side of St. Peter’s Square.

-It is the quietest morning in St. Peter’s Basilica.
+It is the quietest in the morning.
 Until about 8:30 you do not have to expect long queues at the security checkpoint.

-As a rule, St. Peter’s Basilica is not accessible on Wednesday mornings, when the Papal Audience takes place in St. Peter’s Square, and on Sunday at Pope’s Masses.
+As a rule, St. Peter’s Basilica is not accessible on Wednesday mornings, when the Papal Audience takes place in St. Peter’s Square, and at Pope’s Masses.

 However, there are a few reasons why you might not want to visit St. Peter’s in the early morning: